RobMUstc/Take-Home-Challenge/README.md

 Ultimately, balanced class weights were calculated and used as a parameter in the RFC.

 Analysis was also done to assess the imbalance in grades across different question types and modules.
-These differences were found to be negligible.
+No significant imbalance was detected.